Daniel-KM/Omeka-S-module-Bibliography/README.md

 can be requested with different values.
 It allows to choose between a large query with keywords, or a strict query with the id.
-It allows to set the label too, that can be a name or an id according to properties, for example the title or the article for dcterms:title, but the id for bibo:doi.
+It allows to set the label too, that can be a name or an id according to properties, for example the title or the article for dcterms:title, but the id for bibo:doi, or even the full reference for dcterms:bibliographicCitation, or even the full record as a resource.

 ### Creation of the citation